Womenindefi-org/WID-JAVASCRIPT-C2-FINAL-PROJECTS/README.md

 X handle: https://x.com/Faavvv_

 ## WID Training Application Portal
-A modern, responsive, and automated multi-step application system built with HTML, Tailwind CSS, and JavaScript for the Women In Development (WID) training program.
+A responsive and automated multi-step application system built with HTML, Tailwind CSS, and JavaScript for the Women In DeFi (WID) training program.
 This front-end solution streamlines the entire application process — from data collection to validation — ensuring a smooth, user-friendly, and transparent onboarding experience.

 Live Demo
 https://wid-javascript-c2-final-projects.vercel.app/